daveeel/hello-react-meteor/README.md

 # Plus:
 * Use Livescript to remove the JSX hell
 * Use _ as helper of React.createElement and makes `null` optional.
 It could be used directly in Livescript: `_div props, children` or `_ \div, props, children`.
 Or in Javascript: `_div(props,children)` or `_('div',props,children)`.
 Inspired from: https://github.com/redbadger/react-isomorphic/issues/5
-* Now we have the full power of a powerful functional scripting language and jade-like templating truely unified.
+* Now we have the full power of a functional scripting language and jade-like templates truly unified.

-e.g. .jsx
+We could write .jsx
 ```jsx
   getContent() {
     return <div>